-University of Houston experts, including Nancy Graves, professor with the Conrad N. Hilton College of Hotel and Restaurant Management, are prepared to comment on topics related to hurricane season.
+University of Houston experts, including Fernando Cuéllar, the new general manager of the Hilton University of Houston, are prepared to comment on topics related to hurricane season.

 Dr. Harold G. Koenig, an internationally-recognized expert in spiritually and medicine, will be the featured speaker at the University of Houston Graduate College of Social Work's (GCSW) 13th Annual R.J.
 DeBottis Memorial Lecture on Aging on Monday, Nov.
 8 at St. Joseph Medical Center.

 "We are honored to host Dr. Koenig who is a pioneer in the scientific research linking religion and health in people of all ages," said Ira Colby, dean of the UH GCSW.
 "Dr. Koenig has long held that faith enables the ill to fight disease and depression, so we are particularly interested in hearing his insight as it applies to older adults."

 Koenig will examine the role that religion and spirituality play in coping with the challenges of aging.
 He will review new research findings on the relationship between religion, physical health, the aging process and its impact on longevity, while exploring possible applications to the clinical practice that physicians, nurses, social workers and other health professionals offer the aging population.